White-bellied sea eagle

 White-bellied sea eagles can be seen from Kakadu’s coastal regions all the way to the Mary River district.
 They are often found gliding on thermals or perched high above the ground near waterways.

-There are several nesting pairs living on or near Yellow Water Billabong.
+There are several nesting pairs living on or near Yellow Water (Ngurrungurrudjba) Billabong.
 These birds can also be seen around Jabiru Lake.

 - Scientific name: Haliaeetus leucogaster

 Take the worry out of trip planning with expert tips from Kakadu rangers.